python-discord/code-jam-6/amphibian-alchemists/README.md

 4. Go to the top directory where `requirements.txt` lives and `pip install -r requirements.txt`.
 5. In terminal, run main.py by doing `python main.py` or `python3 main.py`

 The current configuration is intended to be incorporated with the Discord Postal Service server.
-If you'd like to setup o=your own DPS in your city-based Discord server, there is another README that you can check out for instructions in the discord-postal-service directory.
+If you'd like to setup your own DPS in your city-based Discord server, there is another README that you can check out for instructions in the discord-postal-service directory.

 ---
 ### Short Tutorial: Gist of the game